 Another South African species, the Grey Crowned Crane Balearica regulorum, has been uplisted from Vulnerable to Endangered.
 This species' survival is largely threatened by habitat loss and the illegal trade of birds and eggs from the wild, which has driven an especially rapid decline during the past three generations (45 years).
 The species occurs in eastern and southern Africa with two subspecies confined to the different geographical regions.

 Electrocutions and collisions with overhead powerlines are largely responsible for the highest mortality of this species in South Africa, Uganda and Tanzania.
 An increase in coal mining, with the resultant negative impact on our wetlands, poses a major threat of habitat loss and degradation to the Grey Crowned Crane in South Africa.

 The third species, Crowned Eagle, Stephanoaetus coronatus, a widespread species in sub-Saharan Africa, has been globally uplisted from Least Concern to Near-Threatened.
 This species is undergoing a decline due to a number of threats, including deforestation across the African continent.

 Of the 10 064 bird species recognised globally by BirdLife International, the status/categories of 208 have changed.
 Approximately 13 percent of the world's birds are now listed as threatened (Critically Endangered, Endangered or Vulnerable) as compared to 12 percent in 2008.
 Another 880 (almost nine percent) have been classified as Near-Threatened in 2012.

-Of the 208 category changes in 2012, only two changes were improvements (downlisted); whereas 180 were deteriorations (uplisted).
+Of the 208 category changes, only two changes were improvements (downlisted); whereas 180 were deteriorations (uplisted).
 Twenty-five changes resulted from taxonomic revisions and 63 were a result of improved knowledge of the species' status, population numbers or threats faced by the species.